PhotonVision/photonvision-docs/source/docs/programming/photonlib/creating-photon-camera.rst

 Constructing a PhotonCamera
 ---------------------------
 The ``PhotonCamera`` class has two constructors: one that takes a ``NetworkTable`` and another that takes in the name of the network table that PhotonVision is broadcasting information over.
 For ease of use, it is recommended to use the latter.

-.. note:: To determine the name of the network table that PhotonVision is broadcasting information over, please see the Settings tab in the PhotonVision UI.
-The default network table name is ``photonvision``.
+The name of the NetworkTable (for the string constructor) should be the same as the camera's nickname (from the PhotonVision UI).

 .. tabs::
    .. code-tab:: java

       // Creates a new PhotonCamera.
-      PhotonCamera camera = new PhotonCamera("photonvision");
+      PhotonCamera camera = new PhotonCamera("MyCamera");

    .. code-tab:: c++

       #include <photonlib/lib/PhotonCamera.h>

       // Creates a new PhotonCamera.
-      photonlib::PhotonCamera camera{"photonvision"};
+      photonlib::PhotonCamera camera{"MyCamera"};

 Checking for Existence of Targets